 Yellow River State Forest is 8,503 acres in size and located in Allamakee County in northeast Iowa.
 A Department of Corrections facility with a capacity of 80 inmates is located on the Luster Heights Unit of the forest.
 Inmates from the camp work on the forest and on other projects in surrounding communities.
 Each year, 150,000 board feet of lumber from the forest is processed through the DNR sawmill for use by DNR and other state agencies.

 Shimek State Forest is 9,148 acres in size.
 It is located in Lee and Van Buren Counties in Southeast Iowa.
 Shimek State Forest is one of the largest remaining single pieces of contiguous forest in Iowa.
 Its large unbroken tracts of oak-hickory forest mixed with nearly 1,000 acres of planted pine stands make Shimek a truly unique natural resource.

 Stephens State Forest

-Stephens State Forest is 15,170 acres in size and covers the largest geographical area of any state forest.
+Stephens State Forest is 15,554 acres in size and covers the largest geographical area of any state forest.
 The forest is spread out between five counties: Lucas, Clarke, Monroe, Appanoose and Davis.
-Stephens State Forest is one of the most popular wild turkey hunting areas in the state and was the site of the first successful wild turkey stocking.
+Stephens State Forest offers a diversity of habitats and recreational opportunities.

 Loess Hills State Forest